 By Michaela Hinckley-Gordon

-The earliest method of voting in the United States was hand-counted paper ballots.
+The earliest method of voting in the United States was hand counted paper ballots.
 By the 20th century, the overwhelming majority of states used electronic counting devices to count votes.
 In Bush v.
 Gore, a case brought to the Supreme Court after the 2000 presidential election, the Court held that “the use of different types of voting equipment with different levels of accuracy within a state violated the Fourteenth Amendment.”
 The Help America Vote Act of 2002, gave states control of voting technology.

 The voting system in the United States continues to face harsh criticism after repeatedly failing to prevent security risks and protect voter’s privacy.
 After the 2016 election, the Department of Homeland Security notified the Senate Intelligence Committee that hackers targeted “election-related systems in 21 states during the 2016 election cycle.”
 This year’s Super Tuesday was afflicted by long lines, frustrated voters, and malfunctioning machines.
 Due to these reoccurring issues, many suggested instituting electronic voting machines or mobile voting apps.
 However, these technological solutions have also come under harsh criticism for malfunctions, cybersecurity risks, and jeopardizing voters’ privacy.
 Despite these risks, the COVID-19 pandemic may leave voters no other option.

-Long lines of voters in tight spaces, handling of voter ballots, or repeated use of touch screens do not comply with social distancing and quarantine protocols.
+Long lines of voters in tight spaces, handling of voter ballots, or repeat use of touch screens do not comply with social distancing and quarantine protocols.
 Some states like Ohio postponed their state primaries in response to the COVID-19 pandemic.
 Several states already have systems in place allowing voters to mail in their votes.
 However, a few states including West Virginia, Arizona, Colorado, Missouri, and North Dakota allow “web voting” through electronic apps.
 The primary app used for mobile voting is Voatz, which has been used in 50 elections since 2016.
 In February 2020, researchers at the Massachusetts Institute of Technology, (“MIT”) discovered numerous security vulnerabilities in Voatz.
 One of the major security risks of Voatz found by the MIT researchers was that: